 • If one is not interested in EGW but rather sees them as high frequency noise, it is possible to apply an explicit filter to slow down the fastest waves while not altering the slow barotropic Rossby waves.
-If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [?].
+If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [Roullet and Madec 2000].
 Nevertheless, with the linearization, an exact conservation of heat and salt contents is lost.

-The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using a split-explicit method [??] or the implicit scheme [?] or the addition of a filtering force in the momentum equation [?].
-With the present release, NEMO offers the choice between an explicit free surface (see §6.5.1) or a split-explicit scheme strongly inspired the one proposed by ? (see §6.5.2).
+The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using a split-explicit method [Killworth et al. 1991, Zhang and Endoh 1992] or the implicit scheme [Dukowicz and Smith 1994] or the addition of a filtering force in the momentum equation [Roullet and Madec 2000].
+With the present release, NEMO offers the choice between an explicit free surface (see §6.5.1) or a split-explicit scheme strongly inspired the one proposed by Shchepetkin and McWilliams [2005] (see §6.5.2).